mahrahimi1/INFO557-Project/README.md

 - a tweet

-Task: classify the tweet as zero or more of eleven emotions that best represent the mental state of the tweeter:
+Classify the tweet as zero or more of eleven emotions that best represent the mental state of the tweeter:

 - anger (also includes annoyance and rage) can be inferred
 - anticipation (also includes interest and vigilance) can be inferred